 | 21:00 | Omoide Yokocho ("Memory Lane") | Yakitori + highball alleyway |

 Tip.
-Stay in Shinjuku Night 1 — biggest hotel selection, biggest station, easy luggage logistics.
-Tokyo Metropolitan Government Observatory is free and one of the top 3 night-view spots in Tokyo (no reservation, open until 22:00).
+Stay in Shinjuku Night 1 — biggest hotel selection, biggest station.
+Tokyo Metropolitan Government Observatory is free and one of Tokyo's top 3 night-view spots (no reservation, open until 22:00).

 | Time | Event | Note |